IQSS/dataverse-puppet/CONTRIBUTING.md

 The branching strategy of this module follows that of the Dataverse community.
 Please read the [Developer's Guide].

 [Developer's Guide]: http://guides.dataverse.org/en/latest/developers

-In addition, this module's branch versions and tags reflect the API's status as meant by [Semantic Versioning](http://semver.org/).
-The API contract is specified in the [Classes and Defined Types](README.md#classes-and-defined-types) readme section.

 If your pull request is not assigned to anyone in a timely manner, please reach out.
 The assignee is responsible for evaluating the pull request and deciding whether or not to merge it in.
 Please try to make it easy to merge in pull